paulbutcher/ScalaMock/quick_start.md

 countryLeaderBoardMock.addVictoryForCountry(Countries.Russia)  // throws TestFailedException
 ```

-To read more about the differences between mocks and stubs please check [Choosing your mocking style](/user-guide/mocking_style/) chapter in the User Guide.
+To read more about the differences between mocks and stubs, please see the chapter [Choosing your mocking style](/user-guide/mocking_style/) in the User Guide.

 ### Testing with ScalaMock